 As cliffs are linear features on maps, their extent is measured in kilometres rather than hectares, as you would with other habitats.
 During the ISCS (Barron et al., 2011), each cliff was divided into sections based on physical characteristics and vegetation cover.
 Breaks (i.e. non-cliff areas) of between 80m and 500m along a length of cliff were discounted from the calculations.
-The total length of the cliff sections within each sub-site in Hook Head as measured by Barron et al. (2011) is presented in the following table.
-The area of each cliff sub-site that is located within the SAC boundary is also presented.
+As the site was not assessed by Barron et al. (2011) only the total length of the cliff has been estimated.
+Whether or not there are sections or breaks has not been established.
+The total length, as estimated by digitising their extent on the OSi six inch (1:10,560) mapping series, is presented in the following table.